Security · Data Quality · CRM Strategy

 The short answer

-A data subject access request (DSAR) is a formal request from a person — under GDPR, CCPA, and similar laws — asking to see, correct, or delete the personal data a company holds on them.
-A CRM handles one by locating every record tied to that person across contacts, deals, notes, and email history, then exporting, correcting, or deleting it within the legally required window, which is usually 30 days.
+A data subject access request (DSAR) is a formal request from a person — under GDPR, CCPA, and similar laws — to see, correct, or delete the personal data a company holds on them.
+A CRM handles one by locating every record tied to that person, then exporting, correcting, or deleting it within the legally required window.

 An email arrives asking a company to delete everything it holds on the sender, citing GDPR.
 Legal forwards it to whoever owns the CRM, and the clock is already running — most privacy laws give companies 30 days to respond.
 Finding every trace of one person across contacts, deal history, email logs, and notes scattered by several reps over several years isn’t a search anyone wants to be doing manually under a deadline.